 Scientists in China have just created a stretchy liquid metal, similar to that of the T1000 robot in the “Terminator” franchise.

-On Wednesday, the American Chemical Society released a video showcasing the newly created magnetic liquid-like metal that can stretch or morph through three-dimensional space using magnets, according to ACS.
+On Wednesday, the American Chemical Society released a video showcasing the newly created magnetic liquid-like metal that can stretch or morph through three-dimensional space using magnets, according to ACS

-In the report, gallium and other certain alloys, which are metals that liquidate at room temperatures, have unique properties that includes high deformability, high conductivity, and low melting point.
+, gallium and other certain alloys, which are metals that liquidate at room temperatures, have unique properties that includes high deformability, high conductivity, and low melting point.

 But to manipulate the liquid, scientists add magnetic particles into it such as nickel or iron; however, most magnetic liquid metals can only be moved horizontally because of the high surface tension.
 It was further stated that they must be immersed completely in liquid to avoid forming a paste.